 Classes are scheduled to complement the busy lifestyle needs of the student.
 For the Caregiver Student, a two week day program (Monday thru Friday from 7:00am to 3:30pm), and a 4 consecutive Saturday and Sunday (7:00am to 5:30pm) weekend program are available for selection.
 Students taking the CNA Bridge can select from a 2 day (Thursday/Friday) program from 7:00am to 5:30pm or a 1 weekend (Saturday/Sunday) program from 7:00am to 5:30pm.

 - Register For Classes

-- The student must be 18 Years of Age.
-(Students who are 16 or 17 years old can become an Assistant Caregiver by taking the same course.
-At 18, they will receive a Certified Caregiver Certification)
+- The student must be 16 Years of Age.
+(Students who are 16 or 17 years old can become an Assistant Caregiver by taking the same course.)

 - Copy of High School Diploma, G.E.D., College Diploma/Transcript, or AMTI Test is required.

 What are the Caregiver completion requirements?:

 - Complete 26 eLearning Hours and 78 classroom hours for a total of 104 hours.

 - CNA Bridge students must complete 26 eLearning Hours, 20 Classroom hours, and pass all competency exams.